kserve/kserve/docs/samples/multimodelserving/triton/README.md

 ```

 ## Create the hosting InferenceService
-KFServing `Multi Model Serving` design decouples the trained model artifact from the hosting service.
-User can create a hosting `InferenceService` without `StoragegUri`
+KFServing `Multi Model Serving` design decouples the trained model artifact from the hosting `InferenceService`.
+You first create a hosting `InferenceService` without `StoragegUri`
-and then deploy multiple `TrainedModel`s onto the assigned `InferenceService`.
+and then deploy multiple `TrainedModel` CRs onto the designated `InferenceService`.

 ```yaml
 apiVersion: "serving.kubeflow.org/v1beta1"